 - 1. Check to see if they will respond to you.
 Tap them gently and shake their shoulders to see if they will move. - 2.
 Call them by name and ask, "Are you okay?" - 3.
-If they do not respond, call out for someone to call 911 or use your cell phone to call 911 and put it on speakerphone while you start CPR. - 4.
+If they do not respond, call out for someone to call 911 or use your cell phone to call 911 if you are alone and put it on speakerphone while you start CPR. - 4.
 Place them on the floor.
-CPR must be performed on a hard surface to work. - 5.
+CPR must be done on a hard surface to work. - 5.
 Turn them on their back. - 6.
-Look at their face and chest to see if they're breathing.
+Look at their face and chest to see if they are breathing.
 Look for at least 5 seconds but no more than 10 seconds. - 7.
 Remove clothing from their chest. - 8.
-Place the heel of your hand on the lower half of the breastbone between the nipples.
-Using one hand, push (compress) their chest 30 times by pressing the breastbone in about 2 inches (see chart on page 3, step 2).
-If you aren't able to push down about 2 inches with one hand, use two hands.
+Place the heel of one hand on the lower half of the breastbone between the nipples.
+Put the heel of your other hand on top of the first hand (page 3, step 2).
+Compress their heart 30 times by pressing the breastbone in about 2 inches.
 Compress the chest fast at a rate of 100 to 120 each minute.
-It will feel like you're pushing hard.
-Let the chest come back to its normal position after each compression. - 9.
+It will feel like you are pushing hard.
+Let the chest to come back up to its normal position after each compression. - 9.
 After you have compressed the chest 30 times, open their airway for mouth-to-mouth breathing, using the head tilt-chin lift method (see chart on page 3, step 3).
 Tip the head back with one hand on the forehead.
 Use the tips of the fingers of your other hand to lift the chin upward.
-Be careful not to close their mouth all the way. - 10.
-Give them 2 breaths (see chart on page 3, step 4).
+Be careful not to close the child's mouth all the way. - 10.
+Give 2 breaths.(See chart on page 3, step 4).
 To do this, pinch their nose and cover their mouth with your mouth to form an airtight seal.
-Breathe into their mouth only enough air to make the chest rise.
-Remove your mouth after each breath and let the air come out.
-Since a child's lungs are small, they need less air to fill than an adult's lungs. - 11.
+Breathe into their mouth only enough air to make their chest rise.
+Remove your mouth after each breath to let the air come out. - 11.
 Repeat 30 compressions and 2 breaths until help arrives. - 12.
-If you still have not called 911 because you're alone and do not have a cell phone, call 911 after 5 sets of 30 compressions and breaths.
+If you still have not called 911 because you are alone and do not have a cell phone, call 911 after 5 sets of compressions and breaths.
 Keep doing CPR until help arrives.
 If help is already on the way and the child is not moving or breathing, continue CPR.

-Resources: 2015 AHA Guidelines: Update for CPR and ECC
+Resource: 2015 AHA Guidelines : Update for CPR and ECC